§01overview

 else:

 print("Integrity failure detected.
-Contact sales@syensystems.com.")8.
-RETRIEVING PROOF
+Contact sales@syensystems.com.")§08retrieving proof

-For any event, retrieve the full non-repudiable proof package.
-This includes cryptographic signatures, chain linkage, and the human decision surface if present.
-Payload data is never returned.
+for any event, retrieve the full non-repudiable proof package. this includes cryptographic signatures, chain linkage, and the human decision surface if present. payload data is never returned.

 event_id = receipt["event_id"]